 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
 So glorify God in your body.
 (1 Corinthians 6:19-20)

 Here’s where I want to end with Joe, and with you as well: God wants you.
 Through the death of Jesus, God has paid the price to bring you out of slavery and make you his own.
 He wants all of you — your hurts, your mistakes, your deepest wounds, and more.
-He wants you for your own.
+He wants you for his own.
 All of you.